rangsimanketkaew/QM-on-TAIWANIA/README.md

   2. Existing files whose basename is similar to name of submitting input will be replaced.
   3. Neither ARMCI Casper, nor MPIPR, and nor GPU/CUDA are supported now.

-* To implement ARMCI and GPU modules in subnwmult, consult [subnwmult](subnwmult) script.
+* To implement ARMCI and GPU modules in subnwmult, consult [subnwchem](subnwchem) script.

 ---